HazyResearch/deepdive/examples/spouse/README.md

 Next, we'll use Stanford's [CoreNLP](http://stanfordnlp.github.io/CoreNLP/) natural language processing (NLP) system to add useful markups and structure to our input data.
 This step will split up our articles into sentences, and their component _tokens_ (roughly, the words).
 Additionally, we'll also get _lemmas_ (normalized word forms), _part-of-speech (POS) tags_, _named entity recognition (NER) tags_, and a dependency parse of the sentence.
-We specify the output schema of this step in our `app.ddlog`:
+We declare the output schema of this step in our `app.ddlog`:
 ```
 sentences(
     doc_id         text,